 Looking for a pre-owned watch dealers in Sydney?
 I have compiled a short list of pre-owned watch dealers in Sydney based on feedback from my own and different people’s experiences.
+If you are looking for pre-dealers in Melbourne, visit this link.

 Vintage Watch Co or also known as VWC by the community is one of the earlier pre-owned dealers I have dealt with.
 They were previously known as Fredman SVW until they were bought out from the looks of it.